thinkgos/gorm-rapier/README.md

 - `perPage`: per page size (default size is 50, default max size is 500)
 - `maxPerPages`: override default max size.

-`Limit`: specify the max number of records to retrieve `Offset`: specify the number of records to skip before starting to return the records
+`Limit`: specify the max number of records to retrieve.
+`Offset`: specify the number of records to skip before starting to return the records

 ```go